 Mignon Fogarty (Grammar Girl) says "affect vs effect" is the most common grammar question she is asked.
 She gives a helpful tip on how to remember that affect is a verb in this video from Ragan Communications.
 Grammar Girl says to remember this by thinking that "verbs are actions and actions starts with a letter 'a' just like 'affect' starts with a leter 'a'."

 Another helpful tip can be found on Vocabulary.com.
 They say "remember that affect comes first alphabetically, and an action (to affect) has to occur before you can have a result (an effect)."
-Here's another video about the two commonly confused words from Grammarly.
+Here's another video about the two commonly confused words from BBC Learning English.
 Take a look: